Sakata, Yamagata: Neighboring municipalities

+Climate

+Sakata has a humid subtropical climate (Köppen climate classification Cfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
+Precipitation is significant throughout the year, but is heaviest from August to October.
+The average annual temperature in Sakata is 13.0 C. The average annual rainfall is 1986.8 mm with November as the wettest month.
+The temperatures are highest on average in August, at around 25.5 C, and lowest in January, at around 1.9 C.

+Demographics

+According to Japanese census data, the population of Sakata has declined in recent decades.

 History

 The area of present-day Sakata was the location of the provincial capital of ancient Dewa Province, although the precise location has yet to be discovered by archaeologists.
 A port at the mouth of the Mogami River is known to have existed since the Kamakura period.
 Although silting rendered it less important in the Muromachi period, the area developed as a major center for the kitamaebune coastal trade during the Edo period.
 By the early Meiji period, the Honma clan, a local merchant clan, dominated trade and emerged as the largest landholder in Japan.
 Traces of their powerful influence on Sakata City can still be seen across the city.
 This includes the Honma Museum and The Honma Gardens located in the downtown area.

 With the establishment of the modern municipalities system after the start of the Meiji period, the area was organized as Sakata Town under Akumi District, Yamagata Prefecture in 1878.
 Approximately 80% of the town was destroyed by the 1894 Shōnai earthquake and subsequent fires.
 The modern city of Sakata was founded on April 1, 1933.